roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 **Question 3.4:**  Now edit your script called stop_stat, so that it gradually starts moving the buggy, then runs the motors on 60 percent power for 5 seconds, then gradually stops it.
 What do you notice?

-**Question 3.5:**  You should have noticed that the buggy accelerated from a standing start to 100% power, then as you ran the motors_adv(70,70) command, it suddenly slowed down, next as it was about to desccelerate it accelerated to 100% power then slowed to a stop.
+**Question 3.5:**  You should have noticed that the buggy accelerated from a standing start to 100% power, then as you ran the motors_adv(70,70) command, it suddenly slowed down, next as it was about to decelerate it accelerated to 100% power then slowed to a stop.
 The motion of the buggy should have been a bit jerky.
 If you had been in a car like this you would get whip lash!
 The reason for the jerkiness, lies in your functions stop_now and start_now, always starting and ending at 100% power.
 To prevent this you would have to know the current speed of the buggy and start any acceleration at this speed.
 The command:

 ```
 get_motors_state()